wichofly/weather-app-react.tsx/README.md

 # Weather Project with React and TS

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides the weather for each location you are insterested to see.

 Currently, two official plugins are available: